 We connected over the distance and she decided to drive down for the design process, translating what she loved online to her diamond.

 We had a blast and stayed in touch via email.
 When she drove down to pick up her ring it was an emotional experience.
-Laura felt that her diamond was truly hers and the style reflected her fierce fabulous self.
+Laura felt that her diamond was truly hers and the style reflected her fierce, fabulous self.
 (My adjectives).
-I love that she did this for herself and went so out of the box in the details she picked for herself.
+I love that she did this for herself and went so out of the box in the details she picked.

 “Can I Use my Divorce Diamond in a Ring Again?”

 Susan called me a couple of years after her divorce.
 She told me that, “after 25 years of marriage he wanted the ring back!
 Can you imagine?
 Embarrassingly enough, I considered it, because I wasn’t feeling too friendly toward it at the time.”